Cutting order for whole lamb

 - send an email to [email protected] to reserve a lamb and to request a cutting order.
 Note that we anticipate selling out by late October.

-- send the completed cutting order and deposit to the address indicated on the cutting order by November 1.
+- send the completed cutting order and deposit (check or Zelle; we prefer to avoid PayPal) to the address indicated on the cutting order by November 1.
 (If we do not receive your deposit on time, we will turn to the next person on our waiting list).
 It is critical that we receive your cutting order by November 1 so that we can check it for errors!
+Please note that we honor requests for larger vs smaller lambs in the order we receive your cutting orders.

-- We will notify you when your lamb goes to the butcher in late November.
-Your lamb will be available a week or two later.
-At that time please remit the balance of the amount due for the lamb to us.
+- We will notify you when your lamb goes to the butcher in late November-early December.
+Your lamb will be available later that week; you can collect it from our farm that weekend.
+At that time please remit the balance of the amount due for the lamb to us (again, check or Zelle preferred).

-- Your lamb will be cut to your specifications, vacuum sealed in plastic (for better storage in your freezer), and flash-frozen.
-You can collect it from our farm for no additional fee, if arrangements are made in advance.
+- Your lamb will be cut to your specifications, vacuum sealed in plastic (for better storage in your freezer), and frozen.

 - You are responsible for the processing fees.
-As of early October 2021, our processor is charging $1.35 per lb (hanging weight) plus $45 base fee per lamb for slaughtering, cutting, vacuum sealing, and labeling cuts from each lamb.
-We are happy to pay the butcher directly, and have you reimburse us once we have the hanging weight for your lamb.
+As of January 2024, our processor is charging $125 per lamb, plus $1.25/lb for ground lamb for slaughtering, cutting, vacuum sealing, and labeling cuts from each lamb.
+We are happy to pay the butcher directly, and have you reimburse us once you collect your lamb.

 You may find that you’re not familiar with how to cook some of these cuts.
 We are always happy to provide you with healthy and delicious recipes!